jlebrijo/open-dock/README.md

 ## Configure PROVIDER

-`ops list` command will list all providers suported by this gem.
+`ops list` command will list all providers supported by this gem.

-TODO: Create more providers (aws, linode, gcloud, ...)
+TODO: Create more providers (vagrant, aws, linode, gcloud, ...)

 ### Digital Ocean